MediaTech Logo

 india-nz_fta_of_sleeping_ministers_and_a_crazy_kiwi

-An illustration of trade minister Todd McClay and Indian counterpart Piyush Goyal.
-(Created by AI)
+Trade minister Todd McClay with Indian counterpart Piyush Goyal.

 The real trade negotiations between India and New Zealand took place in odd pockets of the world.